abarrak/abarrak.github.io/_i18n/en/_posts/2023-01-10-passing-aws-sap.md

 <img src="{{ site.baseurl_root }}/public/images/aws-sap-cert.png" class="post-image-2 resize-sm center-image" />

 Here things are more interesting than the associate exams.
 The breadth and depth of domains are much higher.
 Most if not all of the questions are **compound items** that explore a combination of services placement or integrations together (e.g. IAM organization policies SCP and S3, on-premise gateways and connectors to services).
-Try to cover advanced networking, IAM, storage and files solutions, and IAM/AD/SSO offerings.
+Try to cover advanced networking, IAM, storage and files solutions, and IAM/AD/SSO as well.

 ### Tips

-- Follow a curriculum to review any gaps you have, and practice with the instructor through labs.
+- Follow a curriculum to review any gaps you have, and practice with the instructor in labs.
   <br>
   [Maarek's courses](https://www.udemy.com/user/stephane-maarek/) are recommended.
 - The official AWS pages all have PDF exam samples with answers. <br>